|Course Length:||3 Years Full-Time|

 The Structure of English introduces you to the structure of the English language.
 You will learn to use grammatical terminology to label words, clauses, sentences and structures.

 Studying English Language provides a foundation for the exploration of the English language.
 The module enables you to acquire and consolidate key skills for degree-level study of the English language, such as locating relevant sources, critical reading, taking and organising notes, constructing an annotated bibliography, collecting and analysing data, reporting results via tables and graphs, summarising and quoting, preparing presentation slides, structuring an essay, and citing and listing sources.

-Language modules in French, Spanish or Mandarin, delivered at the Edge Hill Language Centre, are available to study as an integral part of this degree.
+Language modules, delivered at the Edge Hill Language Centre, are available to study as an integral part of this degree.
 A single Language module can be studied instead of either LIT1022 Introduction to Literary Periods and Genres 1 or LNG1015 The Sounds of English.